Elihu Root: Secretary of War (1899–1904)

 In July 1899, President William McKinley offered Root a position in his cabinet as Secretary of War.
 The offer came on the heels of the Spanish–American War.
-In general, the war had been a smashing American success, but Secretary Russell A. Alger had come under heavy criticism for his management of the department, and McKinley had requested his resignation.
+In general, the war had been a success, but Secretary Russell A. Alger had come under heavy criticism for his management of the department, and McKinley had requested his resignation.
 At first, Root declined, but accepted when he realized "McKinley wanted a lawyer to run the governments of the islands."

 As Secretary of War, Root actively framed the establishment of civilian governments in the new American territories of Cuba, the Philippines, and Puerto Rico.
 He also modernized the Department of War.
+His rapid success and popularity led Root to become the first choice of the Republican National Committee for the vice presidential nomination in 1900 by December 1899, but McKinley had objected to losing his Secretary of War, and Root himself preferred to stay in the Cabinet.
+The nomination ultimately went to Theodore Roosevelt over his own objection and led to his ascension as President upon the assassination of McKinley in 1901.

+During the Boxer Rebellion of 1900, Root handled foreign policy matters for Secretary of State John Hay, who was ill.

-Root left the cabinet in 1904 and returned to private practice as a lawyer.
+Root resigned from the cabinet on February 1, 1904, and returned to private practice as a lawyer.
 He was succeeded by William Howard Taft.